 a(spatial region)[Axiom: All continuant parts of spatial regions are spatial regions.
 [036-001]]

 Material entities have qualities of shape and size because they are located at spatial regions which instantiate corresponding shape and size universals.

+Axiom: axiom(material entity)[Every material entity is located at some three-dimensional spatial region at every time at which it exists] [XXX-001]

 Object boundaries and sites are distinguished from the spatial regions which they occupy at any given time as follows: